NeVerTools/MOCO/docs/source/installation.rst

     options:
     -h, --help            show this help message and exit --generated-scxml-dir GENERATED_SCXML_DIR
-                            Path to the folder containing the generated plain- SCXML files.
+                        Path to the folder containing the generated plain-SCXML files.
-    --jani-out-file JANI_OUT_FILE
-                            Path to the generated jani file.